min2ha/ukwa-site/content/target/39849/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# David Rees on Facebook (Labour candidate for Aberavon)

 David Rees is the Labour candidate for Aberavon at the 2016 National Assembly Election.